oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelModin_GettingStarted/README.md

 #### Intel® DevCloud for oneAPI JupyterLab

-Please note that this sample cannot be run on Intel® DevCloud for oneAPI JupyterLab due to conflicts between the Intel® DevCloud for oneAPI JupyterLab platform and Modin dependencies.
+Please note that as of right now, this sample cannot be run on Intel® DevCloud for oneAPI JupyterLab due to conflicts between the Intel® DevCloud for oneAPI JupyterLab platform and Modin dependencies.
 This is a known issue that Intel is currently working on resolving.
 Thank you for your patience.

 ### Run as Python File